fxlui/medician/README.md

 ### Research Findings

 The research findings show that patients often forget details about their symptoms and treatments.
-Patients with chronic diseases such as cancer and diabetes patients would be encouraged to keep a physical diary to record PROs such as pain, medicine taken, and more.
+Patients with chronic diseases such as cancer and diabetes would be encouraged to keep a physical diary to record PROs such as pain, medicine taken, and more.
 The diary records will then be used to gauge a treatment’s toxicity and effectiveness.
-When a patient enters the consultation with their diaries, the doctors find that they are often disorganised, cluttered and missing certain critical information.
+When a patient enters the consultation with their diaries, the doctors find that it is are often disorganised, cluttered and missing certain critical information.
 Furthermore, there is no standardised way of bookkeeping, some patients give a qualitative description of their symptoms while others would have a quantitative description.
-In the past paper forms used to be handed out to patients, however this has been phased out in many clinics now.
+In the past paper forms used to be handed out to patients, however this has now been phased out in many clinics.

 ### Conclusion